melexis/warnings-plugin/README.rst

 Sphinx, Doxygen and XMLRunner will be included.
 Other checker types are not supported by this feature.
 The report is a JSON file that implements `a subset of the Code Climate spec`_.
 Define this file `as a codequality report artifact`_ of the CI job.

 If a warning doesn't contain a path, `"cq_default_path"` from the `configuration file to pass options`_ will be used.
 If not configured, `.gitlab-ci.yml` will be used as a fallback path.

+You can customize the description with `"cq_description_format"`, see `configuration file to pass options`_.
+Its value should be a Python string template that uses the predefined variable `description`.
+In addition, environment variables are also available.

 =======================
 Issues and New Features